ulebule/firebase_fluter_ao/README.md

 Follow the instructions for install and run FlutterFire CLI

-Note: if you want to add Google provider you need also to crate SHA1, for example:
+Note: if you want to add Google provider you need also to create SHA1, for example:

 keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android